The Challenge of Competitive Foods

 - Use pricing strategies to reduce cost of healthier competitive options and increase cost of the unhealthy foods

-New Competitive Food Rules are Here: Smart Snack Rules
+UPDATED Competitive Food Rules are Here: Smart Snack Rules

 The Healthy, Hunger-Free Kids Act of 2010 increased the nutritional quality of school meals, and included provisions to raise the nutritional standards of a la carte food items, snacks, and beverages sold to students separately from complete (reimbursable) school breakfasts and lunches.
 In 2013 the USDA proposed new regulations meant to govern all foods and beverages sold in schools during the school day, and to make their nutritional content consistent with that required of foods served as part of reimbursable school meals.
-These new regulations will allow schools to be consistent in their promotion of healthy eating and reinforce nutrition education and anti-obesity messages students receive.
+These regulations will allow schools to be consistent in their promotion of healthy eating and reinforce nutrition education and anti-obesity messages students receive.

-- Read the Interim Final Rule and summaries of its key provisions on the USDA's Food and Nutrition Service website: Smart Snacks in School
+- Read the Final Rule and summaries of its key provisions on the USDA's Food and Nutrition Service website: Smart Snacks in School

 - Overview of the new nutritional requirements for all foods sold in schools during the school day (all competitive foods).